 Policy for granting credits or advanced standing:

-If student has a college or university level subject similar to a Springfield College subject, he/she may be eligible to apply for an Advanced Standing credit at College.
-If his/her request for advanced standing is successful, the student will not be required to take the subject.
+If student has a college or university level subject similar to a Springfield College subject, they may be eligible to apply for an Advanced Standing credit at our college.
+If the request for advanced standing is successful, the student will not be required to take the subject.

-The Medical & Dental Office Administration program at Springfield College is 27 weeks program with the understanding that the students will be able to attain the essential knowledge and skills to be effective Health Care Professional and a skilled member of Canadian Health Care System.
-Those who are currently employed in the medical or dentists' office, hospitals or other health care institutions can also join this program to receive diploma or further their skills and knowledge.
+The Medical & Dental Office Administration program at Springfield College is 27 weeks in length with the understanding that students will be able to attain essential knowledge and skills to be effective Healthcare Professionals and skilled members of Canadian Healthcare System.
+Those who are currently employed in the medical or dentists' office, hospitals or other healthcare institutions can also join this program to receive diploma or further their skills and knowledge.